 Connect your wallet and indicate the ID and unit type (agent or component) that you wish to refer to.
 Allowed actions:

-Check incentives.
-Review the incentives you can currently claim for the specified agents or components.
+Check for available rewards.
+Review the incentives that a specified address can currently claim for the specified agents or components.
 You can specify more than one agent or component in a single call.
+Note that the specified address must be the owner of that components or agents to properly use this functionality.

-Claim incentives.
-Transfer the incentives available for the specified agents or components.
+Claim rewards.
+Collect available rewards for the specified components or agents.
 You can specify more than one agent or component in a single call.
 The connected wallet will ask to approve the transaction.
+Note that claiming rewards is currently suspended and may be reinstated subject to governance approval.

 Checkpoint call.
 When the time of the current epoch is passed, a checkpoint button is shown.
 Anyone can call the checkpoint.
 The checkpoint allows a new epoch to start and projected incentives to be claimed.
 The connected wallet will ask to approve the transaction.